18 Publishing and Export

 When you paste as a picture, the graph is inserted as an image.
 In MS Word, for instance, double-clicking on the image launches Word's picture-editing tools, but this method does not allow for further graph edits in your Origin software.

 When you paste as a graph object, you can later double-click on the object in the target application to launch a new instance of Origin.
 The graph, and any associated data sheets, will be available for editing.
-After editing, use Origin's File: Exit and Return to... menu item to update the embedded object, close Origin and return to the target application.
+After editing, use Origin's File: Exit and Return to... menu item to update the embedded object, close Origin and return to the host application.

 Organizing Your Graphs for Presentation or Export